STICKER1998/Digital_Tools_for_Finance/README.md

 Final Project
 ==============================
-This is the final Project for DTFF: Risk Parity Model based on MVT
+This is the Final Project for DTFF: **Risk Parity Model based on MVT**

 ## Teammates
 |Name        | Student Number|